 * Scarf or Buff: These are for specific reasons i.e., protecting your neck from sunlight exposure or cold winds.
 One can also use them as a mask of a kind for dusty trails.

 * Sunglasses: Sunglasses are the unsung heroes for trekkers.
-You can wear them to protect yourself from the sun, dust, and in the high altitudes from Snow.
+You can wear them to protect yourself from the sun, dust, as well as in the high altitudes from Snow.
 A polarize dark shade will come in handy in different segments of your trek.
 It is very important in the snow-covered region to prevent snow blindness and concentration.

 * Woolen Caps or a Beanie: These are again for trekkers in cold weather.
 They keep you warm and help you to stay healthy throughout the trek.